ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * Developers may try to reuse the existing prototypes to build the actual system, even when its not technically feasible
   * A prototype may create unrealistic expectation in clients and customers about the functionality, reliability or performance.
   * In the early stage of prototyping, one has to make assumption about underlying technologies

+#### Interview/Survey/Questionnaire

+* One of the best ways to gather requirements is to interview with the stakeholders.
+The interview can be
+  * **Structured interview**
+  * **Unstructured interview**
+* Interviewer should handle interviewee's concerns by clarifying them / recording for the future folloup